Existential Therapy: The Existential Approach And How It Helps Mental Health

 Existential therapy is a type of counseling that generally recognizes everyone's struggles with inner conflict surrounding what existentialists call the “givens” of life.
 Existential therapists tend to steer clients toward a here-and-now solutions for coping with inner conflicts related to the deeper issues we all typically face.
 This therapy normally aims to find meaning that can inform your understanding of yourself and help you make better decisions.

-Who can benefit from this therapy?
+Who can benefit from existential therapy?

 Existential therapy is typically best used for people in their teen years and older.
 Anyone old enough to contemplate the deeper issues of their life may benefit from this therapy.
 Many people have found this therapy helpful when experiencing conditions like addiction, anxiety, and depression.

-The four realms of existence and experience
+Existential approach: The four realms of existence and experience

 Existential therapy may help anyone who experiences problems that come with difficulty resolving inner conflicts.
 These problems are often categorized into what therapists call “the four realms of existence and experience,” which generally include the following: